ele54/E13-Connetics-Protection-Relay-Test-Fixture-FYP/README.md

 ## Project status
 **prototype2.ino:**

 Code has largely been tested to work on a veroboard prototype.
 Pinmapping has since been changed for the PCB layout which is untested.
-UART comms is untested.
+UART comms section is untested.

 ## Description of each file
 **prototype2.ino:**